-The illustrations on their own can be accessed by younger children, but for older pupils the text and illustrations provide amulti-modal dimension, and would lead to some interesting discussions.
-I really liked the cyclical nature of the book, as the ideas return to individual uniqueness ending on a message of hope.
+Younger children can access the illustrations on their own, but for older pupils, the text and illustrations provide a multi-modal dimension and would lead to some interesting discussions.
+I liked the cyclical nature of the book, as the ideas return to individual uniqueness ending on a message of hope.

-Personally, I would use pages from it across a number of weeks rather than the whole book in one sitting and link it to an exploration of school values; but its strength comes from it being useful in a range of contexts.
-A good addition to any resource box or classroom display.
+I would use pages from it across several weeks rather than the whole book in one sitting and link it to an exploration of school values, but its strength comes from it being useful in a range of contexts—a good addition to any resource box or classroom display.